 1824: John Quincy Adams vs. Henry Clay vs. Andrew Jackson vs. William Crawford

-John C. Calhoun was chosen vice president by the electoral college with a majority of 182 votes.
+The Electoral College chose John C. Calhoun as vice president by a majority of 182 votes.

 1828: Andrew Jackson vs. John Quincy Adams